klonekreyesm/Codeup_Exercises/README.md

 ##Codeup Web Exercises

-This repository include exercises initiated within 12 weeks in the Carlsbad cohort.
+This repository includes exercises initiated within 12 weeks in the Carlsbad cohort.

 These exercises were created with Linux/Apache/MySQL/PHP.